IlhamQasse/Dapps-Scraping/README.md

 # Dapps-Scraping
-This Projects scrapes the Dapps websites and repositories such as the state of Dapps and Dappradar
+This Projects scrapes the Dapps websites and repositories such as the state of Dapps and Dappradar.
+This project also can be used to run other website scraper projects from parsehub. you only need to change the app key, to access your projects in parsehub .

 ## Installation